Samuel Whelpley: Early life, education, and career

-Born in Stockbridge, Massachusetts to Samuel and Hannah Whelpley, from Wilton, Fairfield County, Connecticut, Whelpley's parents were subsistence farmers who belonged to a small Baptist church, where Whelpley's father was a deacon.
+Born in Stockbridge, Massachusetts to Samuel and Hannah (née Olmstead) Whelpley, from Wilton, Fairfield County, Connecticut, Whelpley's parents were subsistence farmers who belonged to a small Baptist church, where Whelpley's father was a deacon.

 As a child, Whelpley was described as "large for one of his age; was fond of sport, and averse to labour; was rash and reckless from the strength of his feelings, but chargeable with no vice; was awkward and ungainly in his appearance; but when he got hold of a book, he devoured it with the utmost avidity".
-Whelpley studied Theology under Dr. Stephen West, became a Baptist preacher, and was on June 21, 1792 was ordained pastor of the congregation where his father was deacon.
+Whelpley studied Theology under Dr. Stephen West, became a Baptist preacher, and on June 21, 1792, was ordained pastor of the congregation where his father was deacon.
 After preaching for some time to this church, Whelpley moved to West Stockbridge, where in 1792 a Baptist congregation was formed, and where in 1794 a church was built.
 He spent several years there before being persuaded to move to Green River, New York to lead a nondenominational congregation.
-Around 1798, he moved from Green River to Morristown, New Jersey, where he took charge of an Academy, "gaining an increasing reputation is both a preacher and an academic instructor".
+Around 1798, he moved from Green River to Morristown, New Jersey, where he took charge of an academy, "gaining an increasing reputation as both a preacher and an academic instructor".